September 2019 |

 High Blood Pressure

 You can take Loperamide (Imodium®) tablets for diarrhea in the usual dose.
-Do not take more than 8 tablets per day.
+Do not take more than eight tablets per day.

-Most over the counter medications for heartburn are fine to use occasionally.
-If you find that you are using heartburn medication every day you should contact your physician.
-There may be a more serious problem such as an ulcer, and many of the medications used to treat heartburn have ingredients which, if used often, can accumulate in people with kidney disease.
+Most over-the-counter medications for heartburn are fine to use occasionally.
+If you find that you are using heartburn medication every day, you should contact your physician.
+There may be a more serious problem such as an ulcer, and many of the medications used to treat heartburn have ingredients that, if used often, can accumulate in people with kidney disease.